 SP and Extended Verification key pairs and certificates for TNLoA administration and call signing

 PKI credentials may be used for different purposes as part of TNLoA management and call processing, and therefore it is likely that there will be different PKI keypairs for administrative use versus user call signing, and that these keypairs will be held in different keystore elements within the user’s network, namely in the TN administration system versus the user or SP PASSporT signing function.
 Since these are used at different frequencies and in elements that may have different security characteristics, the associated keypairs may also need to be cycled on different schedules.
-Where different keypairs and certificates are used by a given enterprise entity for administration and call signing the certificates should still be tied to the same EV identity, and they should be provided by the same EV CA to ensure they correspond to the same real-world identity and identity proofing procedure.
+Where distinct keypairs and certificates are used by a given enterprise entity for administration and call signing the certificates should still be tied to the same EV identity, and they should be provided by the same EV CA to ensure they correspond to the same real-world identity and identity proofing procedure.
+A Subject Alternative Name elements may contain a domain name to distinguish the function the certificate is associated with (administrative or call signing).
+The Subject Common Name field should be avoided since its use would complicate matching of Subject name across certificates (its usage is deprecated in the latest EV Guidelines [Ref.
+4]).
+For instance, in reference to a U.S. business entity the following EV Subject elements in the X.509 certificate should match across the certificates to indicate they belong to the same legal entity.
+Note that subject serial number refers to the corporation registration ID in the state of jurisdiction: